facebook/react/docs/docs/refactor/02-displaying-data.md

 ## Reactive updates

 View the finished code in a web browser and type your name into the text field.
-Notice that React is only changing the time string in the UI -- any input you put in the text field remains, even though the code is written in a declarative way.
+Notice that React is only changing the time string in the UI -- any input you put in the text field remains, even though you haven't written any code to manage this behavior.
+React figures it out for you and does the right thing.

 ## JSX syntax